SportsCleveland Guardians

 "We kind of expected this was coming, and now with the issues that he's [Trump] found himself unable to escape from currently, it made all the sense in the world for him to make this kind of a distraction for effectively what's a culture war that they're waging for their base to get them back together after it's been fragmenting, so yeah, we were expecting it," Montgomery Ramírez said.

-We wanted to hear from fans on what they prefer, so we took a survey before Monday night's game: Guardians or Indians?
+We wanted to hear from fans about their preferences, so we conducted a survey before Monday night's game: Guardians or Indians?

 Fifty-nine fans took part in our polling.

 Forty-seven people voted for "Indians."
-12 people prefer the "Guardians."
+Twelve preferred "Guardians."

-"It was always a woke choice and there was no reason for this, and nobody that I ever talked to wanted it, and I even read articles where the Indians didn't want it," Tim Swallen told me.
+"It was always a woke choice and there was no reason for this, and nobody that I ever talked to wanted it, and I even read articles where the Indians didn't want it," Tim Swallen said.
 "I'd like to see it changed back, and I think Trump's onto something."

 'Bring back the Chief' t-shirt being sold outside the Progressive Stadium on Monday.
 News 5 Cleveland.